Ammonium perchlorate: Decomposition

 AP is a Class 4 oxidizer (can undergo an explosive reaction) for particle sizes over 15 micrometres and is classified as an explosive for particle sizes less than 15 micrometres.

 Applications

+During World War I England and France used mixtures featuring ammonium perchlorate (such as "perammons") as a substitute high explosive.

-The primary use of ammonium perchlorate is in making solid fuel propellants.
+The primary use of ammonium perchlorate is in making solid rocket propellants.
 When AP is mixed with a fuel (like a powdered aluminium and/or with an elastomeric binder), it can generate self-sustained combustion at pressures far below atmospheric pressure.
-It is an important oxidizer with a decades-long history of use in solid rocket propellants – space launch (including the Space Shuttle Solid Rocket Booster), military, amateur, and hobby high-power rockets, as well as in some fireworks.
+It is an important oxidizer with a decades-long history of use in composite rocket propellants (including the Space Shuttle Solid Rocket Booster), military, amateur, and hobbyist high-power rockets, as well as in some fireworks.

-Some "breakable" epoxy adhesives contain suspensions of AP.
-Upon heating to 300 °C, the AP degrades the organic adhesive, breaking the cemented joint.